Trust Center

 Only decrypted on your device

-You are the only person who can decrypt your vault.
-Only your plaintext Master Password – which is not stored on our servers – will unlock your vault.
+Only your plaintext Master Password – which is not stored on our servers – will unlock the data within your vault.

 How our zero-knowledge encryption works

-The authentication hash appropriately authenticates by ensuring your plaintext Master Password matches the derived authentication hash stored on the server.
+The authentication hash appropriately authenticates by confirming that your plaintext Master Password matches the derived authentication hash stored on the server.

-By going through such encryption and hashing methods, your Master Password and sensitive vault data are unknown to anyone but you.
-All these measures protect you against server-side attacks.
+By utilizing these encryption and hashing methods, LastPass is designed so that your Master Password and sensitive vault data are unknown to anyone but you.
+All of these measures protect you against potential server-side attacks.

 Encryption terminology 101